3 things moving will teach you about business

 And it meant doing this with a smile.

 The result?
-We still got out council pick up done, the guys did our bit of pavement first thing in the morning to ensure it was dry by moving day, and we benefitted from being organised enough to have everything in one central location.
+We still got out council pick up done, the guys did our bit of pavement first thing in the morning to ensure it was dry by moving day, and we benefited from being organised enough to have everything in one central location.

 It doesn’t sound like much, but we could have approached it an entirely different way.
 While I was having a friendly chat with the guys to organise a compromise that didn’t mean they would get into trouble, but we would suffer the least amount of impact, a woman sat in the middle of the road in her four wheeled drive.
 She honked her horn, she shook her fist.